aNNiMON/tgbots-module/README.md

     }
     ```

-Now you can easily switch between webhook and longpollibg methods by changing the `webhook:` `enabled` flag in `config,yaml`.
+Now you can easily switch between webhook and longpolling methods by changing the `webhook:` `enabled` flag in `config,yaml`.

 Or you can create `config-test.yaml` and run the `test` profile: